josemf/keystone-adapter-knex-migrations/README.md

 * Update field in list
 * Drop field in list
 * New relationships &mdash; full keystone 1:1, 1:N, N:1, N:N support
+* Dropping relationships &mdash; full keystone 1:1, 1:N, N:1, N:N support

 Things we would like to implement here (and I think is important):

-* Full relationship support &mdash; currently rename, update and drop are not supported
+* Full relationship support &mdash; currently rename, update are not supported
 * Table (schemas) rename &mdash; might build an heuristic for detecting a list name change
 * Seeding integration